Courses and Walks

 All our classes are suitable for beginners as well as for more experienced cooks who want to build on their cookery skills.

 You’ll begin with a short trip to the Indian shop to learn about specialist ingredients such as dried fenugreek and black cardamom and take in the smells and sounds of London’s Indian precinct.
-You’ll then walk to Monisha’s home to cook a fabulous hands on feast that you’ll all eat together at the end.
+You’ll then walk to Monisha’s home, just 2 minutes away, to cook a fabulous hands on feast that you’ll all eat together at the end.

 Meet Monisha at Hounslow West tube station, just 25 minutes from Central London (on the Piccadilly Line), at the class start time.

 CANCELLATION POLICY - Unfortunately no refunds can be issued if you cancel your booking within 48 hours of a course.
 If you cannot attend please let us know as soon as you can so that your place is made available to others.